rmit-programming-club/rmit-programming-club.github.io/_posts/2020-03-11-Learn-Python.md

 [python website](https://www.python.org/downloads/) and it will tell you how it's done.
 Just get the newest version.

 ### Starting with Python
 We'll be making a very simple text adventure in Python.
 We'll start with learning how to print things, then how to get input from the user, then how to use that input to respond to the user in more intelligent ways.

-To start working with Python, open IDLE (which should be installed on your computer after installing Python) and write the following into the text box and run it:
+To start working with Python, open IDLE (which should be installed on your computer after installing Python).
+You should get the "Python Shell".
+Type in `1 + 2` into that shell and see if you get the universe is still in order.

+Go File -> New File.

+You should get a screen with a textbox on it and write the following into the text box:

 ```python
 print("Hello World")